-Sharing quality time visiting new places is a therapeutic way of getting out and about together, whether your loved one has live-in care, dementia care, companion care or care at home.
+Sharing quality time visiting new places is a therapeutic way of getting out and about together, whether your loved one has dementia care, companion care, care at home or live-in care in Gloucestershire.
 The benefits of a break in daily routine encourage the elderly to reconnect with life in a non-pressured, enjoyable way.
 Here are five of the best locations for you to visit in Tetbury.

 The benefits of being in nature are well documented.
 Research shows that enjoying the ‘Great Outdoors’ contributes to more restful sleep, aids relaxation, and creates a more tranquil, positive frame of mind, so it’s a wonderful way to share quality time together.

 The Parish Church of St Mary the Virgin